eng470-s23/course-info/eng470-s23_syllabus.md

 ### weekly milestones (50 points)
 Half of your course grade will be based on full, timely completion of each weekly milestone (5 points per week).
 Milestones are due at the end of the week (Friday at 11:59 p.m.) unless otherwise indicated.

-- week 1: GitHub foundations tutorial
+- week 1: Markdown foundations tutorial
 - week 2: set up your repository
 - week 3: pitch (in _project-log.md)
 - week 4: bibliography, search log, and reading plan (in _project-log.md)